 On July 26, 2014 the Company entered into the second amendment to the lease agreement.
 According to the terms of this amendment, the Company leased an additional 1,637 square feet of office space, beginning on September 1, 2014 and ending on August 31, 2015.
-On May 6, 2015, the Company renewed the lease for this space for an additional year, beginning on September 1, 2015 and ending on August 31, 2016.
+The Company subsequently renewed the lease for this space for additional one-year terms, beginning on September 1, 2015 and 2016.